laurauntner/wikidata-to-cidoc-crm/README.md

 <h3>Example Output</h3>

-Namespace declarations and mappings to CRM are applied but not shown in this exemplary output.
+Namespace declarations and mappings to CRM and FRBRoo are applied but not shown in this exemplary output.

 ```turtle
 <https://sappho-digital.com/work_creation/Q1242002> a lrmoo:F27_Work_Creation ;